Recovering from addiction can be a lengthy process. Many people believe that if the substance…

 As part of our multi-disciplinary recovery options, Cedars is proud to offer somatic therapy, facilitated by our experienced Somatic Therapist Geri Laurence.
 Together, we will help you uncover behavioural patterns and sensations that lie underneath your feelings so you can move forward in your complete recovery of mind, body and soul.

-So as we prepare to honour our heroic veterans this Remembrance Day, we need to also remember that many veterans are grappling with mental health issues and addictions here at home.
+So as we prepare to honour our heroic veterans this Remembrance Day, we need to also remember that many veterans are grappling with mental health issues and addiction here at home.
 These individuals have dedicated their lives to serving our country, and now its our turn to support them through comprehensive treatment programs and options that put them on the path to life-long recovery.